Heterogeneity-robust granular instruments: General model and main results

 \begin{lemma}[Identification] Impose Assumption \ref{ass:general}.
 For $g_0(\boldsymbol{ \phi}) = \EE[g(\V{r}, \boldsymbol{ \phi})]$, $g_0(\boldsymbol{ \phi}_0)= 0$ for the true parameter $\boldsymbol{\phi}_0$ and $g_0(\widetilde{\boldsymbol{ \phi}}) \neq 0$ for $\widetilde{\boldsymbol{ \phi}} \in \boldsymbol{\Phi}$ such that $\widetilde{\boldsymbol{ \phi}} \neq \boldsymbol{ \phi}_0$. \end{lemma} \begin{proof} See Appendix \ref{lemma:gmm_id_proof}. \end{proof}

-The parameter space restriction in Assumption \ref{ass:general_parameterspace} is critical for Lemma \ref{lemma:gmm_id}, which shows that the true parameter $\boldsymbol{ \phi}_0$ is the only parameter in $\boldsymbol{\Phi}$ that satisfies the moment condition $g_0(\boldsymbol{ \phi}) = 0$.
+For Lemma \ref{lemma:gmm_id}, the parameter space restriction $\widetilde{\phi}_S < 1$ in Assumption \ref{ass:general_parameterspace} rules out the false solution to the population moment condition.
 The proof of Lemma \ref{lemma:gmm_id} shows that there is a second parameter $\check{\boldsymbol{ \phi}}$ such that $g_0(\check{\boldsymbol{ \phi}}) = 0$.
-However, $\check{\boldsymbol{ \phi}}$ is not in the parameter space because $\check{\phi}_S = 1 + (1-\phi_S) > 1$.
-In economic terms, Assumption \ref{ass:general_parameterspace}can be viewed as a researcher's knowledge of the sign of an idiosyncratic shock's effect on the size-weighted outcome $r_{St}$.
-This knowledge can come from an application's institutional details; for the case of the running example of Eurozone yield spreads, a positive idiosyncratic shock to one country gives rise to an increase in aggregated yield spreads since losses from the default of government debt are partially shared.
-The identification lemma can also be adapted for the opposite case $\phi_S>1$ by reversing the inequality specified in Assumption \ref{ass:general_parameterspace} to $1 - \widetilde{\phi}_S \leq \tau$.
+However, $\check{\boldsymbol{ \phi}}$ is not in the parameter space because $\check{\phi}_S = 1 + (1-\phi_S) > 1$ and thus is not a candidate solution.
+In economic terms, Assumption \ref{ass:general_parameterspace} represents the researcher's knowledge of the sign of an idiosyncratic shock's effect on the size-weighted outcome $r_{St}$.
+This knowledge can come from an application's institutional details; for the case of the running example of Euro area yield spread spillovers, a positive idiosyncratic shock to one country gives rise to an increase in aggregated yield spreads since losses from the default of government debt are partially shared.
+The identification lemma can also be adapted for the opposite case $\phi_S>1$ by reversing the inequality specified in Assumption \ref{ass:general_parameterspace} to $\widetilde{\phi}_S > 1$.

-Theorems \ref{thm:gmm_consistency} and \ref{thm:gmm_asymptotic_normality} (below) establish consistency and asymptotic normality of the RGIV estimator.
+Mimicking Assumption 1 of \cite{Gabaix2024}, the Lemma is derived under the weaker condition that the correlation structure of shocks is known (see Condition (ii') in Appendix \ref{lemma:gmm_id_proof} for details).
+Theorems \ref{thm:gmm_consistency} and \ref{thm:gmm_asymptotic_normality} (below), which establish consistency and asymptotic normality of the RGIV estimator, are shown under the assumption of uncorrelated shocks but can analogously be adapted to the known shock correlation case.
 These results follow from a standard application of arguments provided in \cite{Pakes1989}.

-\begin{theorem}[Consistency of RGIV] Impose Assumption 1.
+\begin{theorem}[Consistency of RGIV] Impose Assumption \ref{ass:general}.
 The RGIV estimator is consistent $\widehat{\boldsymbol{\phi}}^{RGIV} \xrightarrow{p} \boldsymbol{\phi}_0$ for the true parameter $\boldsymbol{\phi}_0$ as $T \to \infty$. \end{theorem} \begin{proof} See Appendix \ref{thm:gmm_consistency_proof}. \end{proof}

 \begin{theorem}[Asymptotic normality of RGIV] Impose Assumption \ref{ass:general}.
 The RGIV estimator is asymptotically normal